 Viable Alternatives to Composition Shingle?

-If you are in search of a long-lasting roofing system, consider a metal roof as an energy-efficient and long lasting alternative to asphalt.
+If you are in search of a home value-boosting, durable and long-lasting roofing system that does not contain asphalt, consider a metal roof as an energy-efficient and long lasting alternative to asphalt.

 Need a Roofer?
 Get 4 Free Quotes From Local Pros: